-The inspection took place on the 1 November 2016.
+The inspection took place on 8 March 2017.
 This visit was unannounced, which meant the provider and staff did not know we were coming.
-Kingswood Home was previously inspected in May 2014 and no concerns were identified.
+Bramble Cottage Retirement Home was previously inspected in October 2014 and no concerns were identified.

 One inspector and an expert by experience in older people's care undertook this inspection.
 An expert by experience is a person who has personal experience of using or caring for someone who uses this type of care service.
-Before our inspection we reviewed the information we held about the service.
-We considered information which had been shared with us by the local authority and clinical commissioning group, and looked at notifications which had been submitted.
+Before our inspection we reviewed the information we held about the service and looked at notifications which had been submitted.
 A notification is information about important events which the provider is required to tell us about by law.
 The provider had completed a Provider Information Return (PIR).
 This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.